“Faithful are the wounds of a friend…” (Proverbs 27:6)

 A typical situation….

 You are a pastor.
 She has asked you for an appointment.
 She belongs to another church in the community, but feels she cannot discuss such personal things with her pastor.
-In your office, she opens up and tells you private things.
+In your office, over several visits she opens up and tells you private things.
 She speaks of her husband’s failings and how needy she is.
 Perhaps she confesses to having “a thing” for you, or gets the same point across in some other way.
 Everything inside you is responding.
 You know full well what is happening here.
 You are human enough to want what she is offering free of charge and smart enough to know the cost of such a dalliance is beyond anything you’d ever want to pay.

 She tells you–or you tell yourself!–that this won’t hurt anyone, that you deserve it.
 She admires you so much and thinks you are the greatest man she has ever met.